imagekit-developer/imagekit-react/samples/test-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-We will assume you are in the directory `samples\sample-app` while following the further instructions
+We will assume you are in the directory `samples\test-app` while following the further instructions

 ## Installation

 Run the following commands from your shell.

-### Installing the sample-app
+### Installing the test-app

-Inside `sample-app`, run
+Inside `test-app`, run
 ```bash
 npm install
 ```

 ## Setting the enviroment variable

-Create a .env file by renaming the sample.env in `samples/sample-app`
+Create a .env file by renaming the sample.env in `samples/test-app`

 Fill is the required parameters according to your imagekit account.